We believe in delivering on our commitments.

 Code of Conduct:

 Each employee of our business partners must be at least 15 years old or over the age required for completion of compulsory education in the country of manufacture, whichever is higher.
-Our business partners must also observe all legal requirements for the work of authorized minors, including those pertaining to hours of work, wages, work type and working conditions.
+Our business partners must observe all legal requirements for the work of authorized minors, including those pertaining to hours of work, wages, work type and working conditions.

 Compensation And Benefits